-The Department of Sanitation (DSNY) operates a sizeable fleet of trucks and other vehicles to carry out its assigned tasks under the City Charter of refuse and recyclables collection, street cleaning and snow removal.
-Such vehicle use necessarily produces air emissions, which have raised health concerns by members of the public.
-These concerns, in part, led to the enactment of Local Law 38 of 2005 (LL38/2005), which, among other things, directs DSNY to test alternative fuel street sweeping vehicles, and report annually on its use and testing of alternative fuel vehicles.
+The Department of Sanitation (DSNY) operates a sizeable fleet of trucks and other vehicles to carry out its mission of refuse and recyclables collection, street cleaning and snow removal.
+DSNY strives to operate the cleanest big city fleet and in 2013 won the prestigious federal EPA "Breathe Easy Leadership Award."
+But the agency's vehicles do produce air emissions.
+In 2005, the City Council enacted Local Law 38 (LL38/2005), which, among other things, directs DSNY to test alternative fuel street sweeping vehicles, and report annually on its use and testing of alternative fuel vehicles.
 This report, which is submitted to the Mayor, the Comptroller and the City Council in accordance with LL38/2005, discusses the testing, analyses and assessments of DSNY's alternative fuel sanitation collection vehicles and street sweepers, and the feasibility of incorporating new alternative fuel sanitation vehicles and technology into DSNY's fleet.
 It also reviews the results of DSNY's pilot that used alternative fuel street sweeping vehicles in four sanitation districts, with one district in an area with high rates of asthma among residents.2

-DSNY endeavors to operate its fleet in the most environmentally friendly manner, consistent with available resources, and therefore seeks to minimize emissions of concern from such operations, notably particulate matter (PM), nitrogen oxides (NOx), and greenhouse gases such as carbon dioxide.3 New York City's air quality has improved and in 2011 met federal standards for fine particulate matter (PM{2.5}), but it remains out of compliance with standards for ozone.
-The USEPA proposed a new, more restrictive annual standard for PM{2.5} in June 2012, which is expected to take effect in December 2012.
-The new annual standard will decline from 15 micrograms per cubic meter to between 12 and 13 micrograms per cubic meter.
-The USEPA projects that New York City's air will not meet the new standard immediately, but will meet it by 2020, based on current trends.
+DSNY endeavors to operate its fleet in the most environmentally friendly manner, consistent with available resources, and therefore seeks to minimize emissions of concern from such operations, notably particulate matter (PM), nitrogen oxides (NOx), and greenhouse gases such as carbon dioxide.3 New York City's air quality has improved and in 2013 met federal standards for fine particulate matter (PM{2.5)}, but it remains out of compliance with standards for ozone.
+The USEPA proposed a new, more restrictive annual standard for PM{2.5} in June 2012, which took effect in December 2012.
+The new annual standard declined from 15 micrograms per cubic meter to 12 micrograms per cubic meter.
+The "design value" based on 2010-2012 measurements indicates that New York City's air meets the new standard.4

-In 2011, DSNY's fleet included 2022 collection trucks, 450 street sweepers, and 190 dump trucks.
-Over the course of Fiscal Year 2011, the entire diesel fleet travelled approximately 25 million miles and required approximately 11 million gallons of diesel fuel.
+In 2013, DSNY's fleet included 2,023 collection trucks, 437 street sweepers, 362 salt/sand spreaders, 293 front end loaders and 2,004 various other support vehicles.
+Based on Fiscal Year 2013 figures, the entire diesel fleet travels approximately 25 million miles and required approximately 10 million gallons of diesel fuel.
 On average, a standard DSNY collection truck travelled approximately 6,900 miles, a DSNY dual-bin recycling collection truck: 9,000 miles, and a DSNY street sweeper: 3,400 miles.
 As discussed below, thanks to new technologies DSNY has achieved great success in minimizing emissions of PM and NOx from its fleet.